aprdc2anil/GFG/GFGCodes/DataStructure/17.NewDatastructures/NonOverlappingIntervalScheduling/ReadMe.md

 with this interval we can look into the BSTIntervalTree to find a non overlapping position available or not

+Even for a minute the same approach will work..in the same way

 this would reduce the overall time complexity to O(logM) , where m is the total no of existed meeting in the day